ahad-s/getting-rich-with-rnn-nlp-stocks/README.md

   - Implemented a single-layer semi-supervised neural network for predicting sentiment of the gathered articles

 # Phase 4 (C++)
-- Utilize Skynet to win Wall Street [IN PROGRESS]
+- Utilize Skynet to win Wall Street [DONE]
 - AKA:
   - Regression of stock prices and article sentiment with a LSTM RNN